ualsg/ualsg.netlify.app/content/openings/ads/2020-student-researcher-gis/index.md

 Candidates must have a computational affinity and must be NUS students.

 Among others, and depending on the project, the responsibilities will include collecting data, processing data, validating data, literature review, assisting in writing documentation and preparing deliverables, and attending meetings.
-The student researcher will be supported by the [members of the team](/people).
+The student researcher will work together with the [members of the team](/people).

 The start, duration, and the time frame of the involvement are negotiable.

 Candidates are required to fulfill the following requirements:

 - Being enrolled as students at the National University of Singapore in a related study programme during the duration of the involvement.
-- Experience with programming (preferably Python and/or R).
+- Preferably experience with programming (Python and/or R would be nice).
 - Preferably prior experience in GIS and/or data science.
 - Excellent communication and writing skills in English, and an ability to present research.
 - Curiosity and passion to explore new concepts, methods and technologies, and capability of identifying and quickly learning the most suitable tools for the research on the go.